sumup/sumup-ios-sdk/README.md

 3. Link your app against `Carthage/Build/iOS/SumUpSDK.framework` by dragging it into "Linked Frameworks and Libraries".
 Because SumUp is a statically linked library, it must **not** be contained in "Embedded Frameworks" and you must **not** add `SumUpSDK.framework` to Carthage's build phase.
 4. Add `-ObjC` to "Other Linker Flags" if not yet included.
+5. Link your app against the following system frameworks:

+        Accelerate
+        AVFoundation
+        ExternalAccessory
+        MapKit

-5. Add the provided `SMPSharedResource` bundle to your app target:
+6. Add the provided `SMPSharedResource` bundle to your app target:

 		Carthage/Build/iOS/SumUpSDK.framework/Versions/A/Resources/SMPSharedResources.bundle

-6. Make sure the [required Info.plist keys](#privacy-info-plist-keys) are present.
+7. Make sure the [required Info.plist keys](#privacy-info-plist-keys) are present.

 To learn more about setting up your project for Carthage, please refer to the [official documentation](https://github.com/Carthage/Carthage#if-youre-building-for-ios-tvos-or-watchos).